Police let most Capitol rioters walk away. But cellphone data and videos could now lead to more arrests.

 The FBI’s software can scan through a database that includes more than 641 million photos of Americans’ faces, largely taken from jail mug shot photos, visa applications and driver’s licenses, according to a Government Accountability Office report in 2019.
 More than 390,000 facial recognition searches have been run by local, state and federal investigators over the last decade.

-The FBI has tweeted photo collages of rioters' faces and has asked the general public for any "tips and digital media" that captured the riots and violence during the Capital siege.
+The FBI has tweeted photo collages of rioters’ faces and has asked the general public for any “tips and digital media” that captured the riots and violence during the Capitol siege.

 But the authorities are also using much simpler methods to find and charge insurrection suspects.
 In one criminal complaint filed Thursday, a D.C. police investigator said she arrested one man who had invaded the Capitol because she recognized him from a photo on The Washington Post’s website.